CEE 492: Data Science for CEE, Fall 2024

 4. The deadline for the worksheet review is usually a couple of weeks after class, so it is okay to wait until you’re feeling better to complete it.
 However, we do have a pretty hard end of the semester at the beginning of December, and things can start to pile up if you fall behind.
 Come talk to me if that becomes an issue.

-Important: When you log in to PrairieLearn, choose “Log in with Illinois” rather than “Log in with Google” or “Log in with Microsoft”.
-The UIUC login is the only one that will work.
+Important: When you log in to PrairieLearn, choose “Sign in with UIUC” rather than “Sign in with Google” or “Sign in with Microsoft”.
+The UIUC login is the only one that will allow you to access the materials for this class.

 Homeworks